Languages and Cultures (by research) MA - 2020 Entry

 The MA is an excellent pathway to doctoral research and facilitates the development of high-level skills in independent thinking, research, and communication, which are crucial qualities in many professions.

-You will choose three taught modules from the fascinating range available in the Department of Languages and Cultures and related departments within the Faculty of Arts and Social Sciences.
+You will choose three taught modules from the range available in the Department of Languages and Cultures and from related departments within the Faculty of Arts and Social Sciences.
 All modules are taught in English with tuition predominantly in small groups.
+Tutors will advise you as to which modules might best prepare you for your dissertation work.
+For your dissertation, you will have individual supervision sessions with your supervisor(s).

 Detailed module information for this postgraduate programme will follow shortly.
 However, if you have any questions please contact the department.